-- When a channel is in one of the six states highlighted in Figure 30 on page 69 (INITIALIZING, BINDING, REQUESTING, RUNNING, PAUSED, or STOPPING), it is consuming resource and a process or thread is running; the channel is active.
-(INITIALIZING occurs only on V5.1 of MQSeries for AIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT, and V2.1 of MQSeries for OS/390 without CICS.
-PAUSED does not occur on OS/390.) - 2.
-When a channel is in STOPPED state, the session may be active because the next state is not yet known.
+When a channel is in one of the six states highlighted in Figure 30 (INITIALIZING, BINDING, REQUESTING, RUNNING, PAUSED, or STOPPING), it is consuming resource and a process or thread is running; the channel is active.
+(INITIALIZING occurs on OS/390 and on V5.1 of MQSeries for AIX, AS/400, Compaq Tru64 UNIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT.
+PAUSED does not occur on OS/390.)

+2. When a channel is in STOPPED state, the session may be active because the next state is not yet known.

 Specifying the maximum number of current channels: You can specify the maximum number of channels that can be current at one time.
 This is the number of channels that have entries in the channel status table, including channels that are retrying and channels that are disabled (that is, stopped).
 Specify this in the channel initiator parameter module for OS/390, the queue manager initialization file for OS/400, the queue manager configuration file for OS/2, Tandem NSK, and UNIX systems, or the registry for Windows NT.
-For more information about the values you set using the initialization or the configuration file see Appendix D, "Configuration file stanzas for distributed queuing" on page 635.
-For more information about specifying the maximum number of channels, see "Queue manager configuration files, qm.ini" in the MQSeries System Administration book for V5.1 of MQSeries for AIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT, the .MQSeries for AS/400 Administration Guide, or the MQSeries System Management Guide for your platform.
+For more information about the values you set using the initialization or the configuration file see "Appendix D. Configuration file stanzas for distributed queuing" on page 653.
+For more information about specifying the maximum number of channels, see the MQSeries System Administration book for V5.1 of MQSeries for AIX, AS/400, Compaq Tru64 UNIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT, the MQSeries for AS/400 System Administration book for MQSeries for AS/400, or the MQSeries for OS/390 Concepts and Planning Guide, SC34-5650 for your platform.